nysbc/appion-protomo/README.md

 Enter the `voltage`

-Select `Just show command` at the bottom of the page
+Select `Just show command` at the bottom of the page.

 - On the next page, copy the entire uploadSerialEM.py command